Roulette Inside Bets

 The Six Line or Quint Bet

-As the name itself suggests, Six Line bets, also known as Quint bets, cover six consecutive numbers on the table layout.
+As the name suggests, Six Line bets, also known as Quint bets, cover six consecutive numbers on the table layout.
 This, however, does not mean the numbers are located next to one another on the wheel.
-The Six Line bet is often referred to as Double Street because the players get to wager on two consecutive rows.
+The Six Line bet is often referred to as a Double Street because players wager on two consecutive rows.
 For example, a Six Line bet will cover numbers 25, 26 and 27 on one row and numbers 28, 29 and 30 on the row below.
 To place this type of inside bet, players need to put their chips to the right, on the line between the rows of numbers they want to cover.
 A winning Six Line bet has a payout of 5 to 1.

 Player wagers £1 on a six line bet that covers 25 (red), 26 (black), 27 (red), 28 (black), 29 (black) and 30 (red).
 If the ball lands on one of the chosen numbers they will collect a total of £6.